brainhack-uiowa/2020-brainhack/reflections/2020-05-30 - kerry edits.md

 - try a mix of asking the crowd and doing round robin question asking to hear from everyone? (or have another strategy to hear from everyone, like a quota?)
--Encourage participants to practice coding outside of CoLab.
+- Encourage participants to practice coding outside of CoLab.
---It might be beneficial to remind/encourage participants to type code into cell instead of just running code or copy and pasting code.
+- It might be beneficial to remind/encourage participants to type code into cell instead of just running code or copy and pasting code.